orchest/orchest/docs/source/getting_started/installation.rst

 Linux, macOS and Windows
 ------------------------
-Simply follow the steps below to install Orchest.
+Simply follow the steps below to install Orchest or signup for the free-of-charge `Orchest Cloud
+<https://cloud.orchest.io/signup>`_ and get a fully configured Orchest instance out of the box!

 .. code-block:: bash